Our End of the Year Insights with Predictions for 2016

 “For creative story tellers of any kind, the technology to do that work will finally be here.
 We are finally going to use technology in a compelling way; interactive storytelling, augmented reality, group games.
 We will finally be able to say, ‘Wow, this is so much better than anything that could be done in any other medium.'”
 (Jon Anderson)

 “I am reminded of the first time a moving image of a train coming towards the screen was shown to audiences at the end of the 19th century — the viewers got up and ran away in fear.
-Our current reactions to VR are similarly surprised and disjointed, but we will likely accept it as a new form of enhanced media once the novelty subsides, and we will experience much of our visual and audio entertainment in the VR space.”
+Our current reactions to virtual environments are similarly surprised and disjointed, but we will likely accept it as a new form of enhanced media once the novelty subsides, and we will experience much of our visual and audio entertainment in the VR space.”
 (Joel Douek)

 The cloud will be king